cornell-ece2300/ece2300-docs/docs/ece2300-lab4ab-proc.md

-Lab 4 (Parts A & B): TinyRV1 Processor - Implementation and Verification
+Lab 4 (Parts A, B, C): TinyRV1 Processor - Implementation and Verification
 ==========================================================================

-Lab 4 will give you experience designing, implementing, testing, and prototyping two simple processor microarchitectures which both implement the TinyRV1 instruction set.
-The TinyRV1 instruction set manual is located here:
+Lab 4 will give you experience designing, implementing, testing, and prototyping a single-cycle processor microarchitecture and a specialized accelerator.
+The processor will implement the TinyRV1 instruction set.
+The instruction set manual is located here:

  - <https://cornell-ece2300.github.io/ece2300-docs/ece2300-tinyrv1-isa>

-The lab reinforces several lecture topics including instruction set architectures, single-cycle processors, and multi-cycle processors.
+The lab reinforces several lecture topics including instruction set architectures, single-cycle processors, and finite-state machines.
 The lab will continue to provide opportunities to leverage the three key abstraction principles: modularity, hierarchy, and regularity.

-The lab will include several parts, but currently only Parts A and a portion of Part B released.
+The lab includes six parts:

- - Part A: Processor Datapath Components
+ - Part A: Processor Datapath Components Implementation and Verification
- - Part B: Single-Cycle and Multi-Cycle TinyRV1 Processors
+ - Part B: Single-Cycle TinyRV1 Processor Implementation and Verification
+ - Part C: Accumulator Accelerator Implementation and Verification
+ - Part D: Single-Cycle TinyRV1 Processor FPGA Analysis and Prototyping
+ - Part E: Processor vs Accelerator FPGA Analysis and Prototyping
+ - Part F: TinyRV1 Processor Report

-Parts A and B are submitted by simply pushing the appropriate code to GitHub.
+Parts A, B, and C are submitted by simply pushing the appropriate code to GitHub.
 Part A is due on Thursday, November 7 at 11:59pm.
-Part B is due on Thursday, November 14.
+Part B is due on Thursday, November 14 at 11:59pm.
+Part C is due on Monday, November 25th at 11:59pm.

-This handout assumes that you have read and understand the course tutorials and that you have attended the discussion sections.
+This handout assumes that you have read and understand the course tutorials, discussion sections, and successfully completed Labs 1-3.
 To get started, use VS Code to log into an `ecelinux` server, source the setup script, and clone your individual remote repository from GitHub:

 ```bash
  % source setup-ece2300.sh